ForgivenessFebruary 26, 2019

-- Do you beat yourself over things you said or did in the past?
+- Do you beat yourself up over things you said or did in the past?
 What good has it profited you to bring up a sad reminder over and over again?

-- Consider what would change in your life if you chose to accept total forgiveness and walk away from your past, to never bring it up to How would this type of freedom affect the way you think and the way you are living?
+- Consider what would change in your life if you chose to accept total forgiveness and walk away from your past, to never bring it up again.
+How would this type of freedom affect the way you think and the way you are living?